The Cake: The Cake: 1966–1968

 Their unsteady, conflicting relationship with managers Greene and Stone put a strain on the group.
-During the recording sessions, their managers had temporarily brought in a set of female singers with the intention of replacing the original members of The Cake—their harmonies can be heard on Barooshian's "Sadie".
+During the recording sessions, their managers had temporarily brought in a set of female singers with the intention of replacing the original members of the Cake—their harmonies can be heard on Barooshian's "Sadie".
 The uncredited harmony singers appeared on other songs with Jacobs on lead vocals, without the permission or involvement of Barooshian and Morillo.
 This tension pushed the three members apart.
 Greene and Stone salvaged what they could and released the album, without the girls' consent.
 They eventually departed from Los Angeles, with Jacobs and Barooshian headed for London.

-In their time, The Cake were appreciated by Eric Burdon and guitarist Jimi Hendrix.
+In their time, the Cake were appreciated by Eric Burdon and guitarist Jimi Hendrix.

 Post-breakup

-Following the break-up of The Cake in 1968, Jacobs and Barooshian toured with Dr John, as his backing singers.
-New Orleans pianist Dr John, Malcolm John Rebennack, was a session musician on The Cake's albums.
+Following the break-up of the Cake in 1968, Jacobs and Barooshian toured with Dr John, as his backing singers.
+New Orleans pianist Dr John, Malcolm John Rebennack, was a session musician on the Cake's albums.

 Jeanette Jacobs

 Jacobs married musician Chris Wood from the English group Traffic, in November 1972, at Kensington Register Office.
 Jacobs had first met Wood in late 1967, during the recording session of Jimi Hendrix's album Electric Ladyland (1968).
 She had briefly come to London, accompanying Hendrix.
-In 1969, Wood travelled to the United States and joined Dr John on his tour, alongside Jacobs and Barooshian.
-In 1970, Jacobs followed Wood back to the United Kingdom, and became part of the supergroup Ginger Baker's Air Force.
-Jacobs appeared on the 1970 self-titled album, and had vocals on the songs "Da Da Man", "Early In The Morning", "Don't Care", "Aiko Biaye" and "Do What You Like".
-The married couple shared a West London Flat, but Jacobs' kept an open relationship and used drugs.
+In 1969, Wood travelled to the US and joined Dr John on his tour, alongside Jacobs and Barooshian.
+In 1970, Jacobs followed Wood back to the UK, and became part of the supergroup Ginger Baker's Air Force.
+Jacobs appeared on the 1970 album Ginger Baker's Air Force, and sang on the songs "Da Da Man", "Early In The Morning", "Don't Care", "Aiko Biaye" and "Do What You Like".
+The married couple shared a West London flat, but Jacobs kept an open relationship and used drugs.
 She eventually left Wood in 1977.
 Jeanette Jacobs-Wood died on January 1, 1982, aged 32, from the effects of a fatal seizure.
 Towards the end of her life, Jacobs had regularly suffered with epilepsy.
 She had one son, Damien.

 Eleanor Barooshian

 In 1968, Barooshian contributed backing vocals to "Why Are We Sleeping?", a track on The Soft Machine, the 1968 debut album by the British psychedelic rock band of the same name.
 Barooshian relocated and lived in the UK, along with Jacobs.
-She briefly joined Ginger Baker's Air Force, performing at their first live shows (March 1970 – May 1970), seen in April 1970, Copenhagen.
+She briefly joined Ginger Baker's Air Force, performing at their first live shows (March–May 1970), seen in April 1970, Copenhagen.
 She was not involved or credited on the 1970 album.
 In the early 1970s, Barooshian recorded an album in Japan with Tetsu Yamauchi titled Tetsu (1972).
 She was a songwriter and applied vocals on the songs "Wiki Wiki", "Alexandra Stone", "Who Would I Be in the World Babe", and "Baby Blue".
 Later in life, she married and went by the name Chelsea Lee.
 Eleanor Barooshian died on August 30, 2016, aged 66.